benbalter/benbalter.github.com/_posts/2015-01-11-hacking-github.md

 * [**Markdown to PDF**](https://github.com/benbalter/markdown-to-pdf) - On demand generation of enterprise-grade PDFs from GitHub-hosted markdown files.

+* [**Markdown to Word**](https://github.com/benbalter/markdown_to_word) - Converts GitHub-flavored Markdown to a Word document.

+* [**Word Diff*](https://ben.balter.com/2015/02/06/word-diff/) - Word Diff empowers you to be a Markdown person in a Microsoft Word world by automatically converting any Word document committed to a GitHub repo to Markdown.

 ### User-friendly interfaces

 * [**Comment Card**](https://github.com/benbalter/comment-card) - A simple interface for non-technical users — both authenticated and pseudonymous — to provide feedback for your GitHub-hosted project.